 Ed Pastor Kino Environmental Restoration Project

 The Ed Pastor Kino Environmental Restoration Project (KERP) is an excellent example of a sustainable living community.
 This project demonstrates what can be achieved when people join forces and share resources to achieve a common goal.
-Kino Sports Complex/Stadium District maintains the basin and works closely with other Pima County departments such as the Health Department, Regional Flood Control District, Department of Transportation, and the Regional Wastewater Reclamation Department in addition to a number of state agencies to ensure KERP meets the state and federal guidelines set forth for an environmental habitat.
+Although it’s located on the Kino Sports Complex property, this basin is maintained primarily by the Pima County Regional Flood Control District who ensures KERP meets the state and federal guidelines set forth for an environmental habitat.

 Transformed and Thriving

 In the mid 1990s, the U.S. Army Corps of Engineers and the Pima County Flood Control District entered into a cooperative agreement to reconstruct and expand the original 50-acre Ajo Detention Basin, now known as the Ed Pastor Kino Environmental Restoration Project (KERP).
 This project was the result of the agencies’ desire to redevelop an existing unlined storm water detention basin – Tucson (Ajo) Detention Basin – into a detention basin that was more environmentally sensitive and aesthetically pleasing to the community.
 The multifaceted KERP facility was designed to meet three primary purposes – create native ecosystems, harvest urban storm water and control flooding.

 The final footprint of the new KERP covers 141 acres that contains 28 acres of riparian and open water including a 5.6 acre, fifty-foot deep pond; 21 acres of grassland, mesquite bosque, marsh and upland vegetation that rises to an elevation of 2,520 feet; and another 92 acres that includes flood control structures, a basin earthen berm, and a recreational path that surrounds the basin.

 This terrain has five different environments